Everest 2012: On Assignment for National Geographic's Maxed Out on Everest story

 In April 2012 I was sent to Everest Base Camp by Nat Geo to produce, photo edit, and blog daily content for our web hub and new ipad app called “Field Test Everest,” as well as to oversee the photography for the related print story commemorating the 50th Anniversary of the first Americans on Everest.
 I also participated in the Mayo Clinic’s study of the physical and mental effects of our team’s athletes at altitude.

-As fate would have it, our NG photographer/climber Cory Richards had to be emergency evacuated the afternoon I arrived in Base Camp.
-In a split second decision I jumped on the helicopter with him to get medical help.
-Ultimately Cory wasn’t able to return to Everest, but I returned to Base Camp 5 days later to work with photographer Andy Bardon and other team members on our ongoing coverage.
+As fate would have it, assigned NG photographer/climber Cory Richards had to be emergency evacuated on the afternoon that I arrived in Base Camp.
+In a split second decision I jumped into the helicopter with him to get medical help.
+Ultimately Cory was unable to complete the expedition, but I returned to Base Camp to work with photographer Andy Bardon and other team members on our ongoing coverage.

 Fun fact: during this expedition, climber Conrad Anker proposed launching a National Geographic Instagram account fed exclusively by the climbers.
 It was new territory for Nat Geo in 2011—and became an early foundation for the brand’s social storytelling at scale.